-Disulfiram (Brand name: Antabuse) - This medication blocks an enzyme that is involved in metabolizing alcohol.
+1. Disulfiram (Brand name: Antabuse) - This medication blocks an enzyme that is involved in metabolizing alcohol.
 Disulfiram produces unpleasant side effects when combined with alcohol in the body.
 Antabuse is used in certain people with chronic alcoholism.
 This medicine can help keep the consumer from drinking because of the unpleasant side effects that will occur if consuming alcohol while taking Antabuse.
 Antabuse is used together with behavior modification, psychotherapy, and counseling support to help stop drinking.
-Any foods, beverages, products that contain alcohol or medications that contain alcohol MUST Deleted: Consumers diagnosed with Opioid Use Disorder may be provided Medication-Assisted treatment using methadone as an adjunct to therapy.
-Provision of such services must meet the following criteria:¶
+Any foods, beverages, products that contain alcohol or medications that contain alcohol MUST be avoided when using disulfiram.
+Also, many patients with other health issues may not be safe candidates for disulfiram.